Recruitment Process Outsourcing: Everything You Should Know

 Hybrid RPO

-If you aren't comfortable outsourcing all of your recruitment functions to an external provider, consider choosing a hybrid RPO model.
+If you aren't comfortable outsourcing all of your recruitment team functions to an external provider, consider choosing a hybrid RPO model.
 As its name suggests, hybrid RPO involves assigning some recruiting roles to an RPO provider while leaving the rest to your internal HR team.
 It allows you to capitalize on the strengths of your dedicated HR team and your external RPO provider.

 Project RPO